squidfunk/mkdocs-material/docs/extensions/codehilite.md

 In Markdown, code blocks can be opened and closed by writing three backticks on separate lines.
-To add code highlighting to those blocks, the easiest way is to specify the language directly after the opening block.
+To add code highlighting to those blocks, the easiest way is to specify the language identifier directly after the opening block.

 Example: